Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Introduction

 \subsection{Outline}

 In the present work we explore biases in the lower order terms of second moments in several different families of $L$-functions.
 A preliminary analysis of some elliptic curve families was reported in \cite{MMRW}; we provide additional proofs for some of the families explored there as well as some new ones, and also investigate numerous other natural families (Dirichlet $L$-functions, cuspidal newforms, and their convolutions).
-In a sequel work (see the preprint \cite{HKLM} we extend these investigations to hyper-elliptic curves).
+In \cite{HKLM} these investigations are extended to hyper-elliptic curves, and in Appendix \ref{sec:michellewu} we report on some recent extensions to other one-parameter families of elliptic curves, as well as some two-parameter families.

 One challenge is to make sure we are comparing similar items in each case.
 In particular, what normalization should we use for the sums?
-For example, consider one-parameter elliptic curve families over $\Q(T)$ with say $T \in [N, 2N]$.
-For each $p$ the second moment is $\sum_{t (p)} a_t(p)^2$; by Michel's work the main term is of size $p^2$ (if $j(T)$ is not constant), and we observe lower order terms not averaging to zero of size $p$.
-To compare with other families of $L$-functions we normalize and study $\lambda_t(p) = a_t(p)/\sqrt{p}$; by Hasse's theorem $|\lambda_t(p)| \le 2$.
+For example, consider one-parameter elliptic curve families over $\Q(T)$ with $T \in [N, 2N]$.
+For each $p$, $p$ times the second moment is $\sum_{t (p)} a_{\mathcal{E}_t}(p)^2$ (we will have $\lfloor N/p\rfloor$ copies of this, and then an incomplete sum of at most $p$ terms); by Michel's work the main term is of size $p^2$ if $j(T)$ is not constant, and we observe lower order terms not averaging to zero of size $p$.
+The sizes here are due to our normalizations, where the elliptic curve $L$-function has critical strip $1/2 < {\rm Re}(s) < 3/2$ and functional equation $s \to 2-s$.
+To compare with other families of $L$-functions, where the critical strip is taken to be $0 < {\rm Re}(s) < 1$, we normalize and study $a_{\mathcal{E}_t}(p)/\sqrt{p}$; by Hasse's theorem each of these terms is at most $2$ in absolute value.